What exactly is the 3-2-1 backup rule?

 In this instance, media is storage hardware.
 Best practices strongly advise against keeping your backups on the same storage system on which your production data lives as this is a single fault domain, or single point of failure.
 If that storage system fails, you will have neither your production data nor a backup.
 In years past, it was a server and a tape drive, but tape drives are generally much too slow for today’s availability requirements.
 Most companies use tier-1 storage for production workloads and a tier-2 or 3 storage system for backups.
 These could be the same brand as long as they are not connected/dependent on one another, or they could be special appliances.

 One offsite copy?

 The goal for offsite copies is to protect against site failure.
 This could be at a disaster recovery location or with a backup-as-a-service and disaster recovery-as-a-service provider such as Global Data Vault.
-Since malware can infect and encrypt backup files and propagate itself across network connections, adding a gap to further protect the data is more of a requirement than an option.
+Since malware can infect and encrypt backup files and propagate itself across network connections, adding an air gap to the 3-2-1 backup rule is extra protection from determined cyber attacks, and nowadays is really a requirement more than an option.